 Look at your rent.
 Can you move somewhere cheaper?
 Or get an extra person in to share the rent?

 When you receive your loan at the beginning of the term, either set aside the money required for your rent in an interest-earning separate account, or pay your rent immediately.
 This is essential if you wish to keep a roof over your head, so try not to get into rent arrears.
 Remember if you pay monthly rent you will have to continue to pay during the vacations at Christmas and Easter when you might not actually be living in London.
 Halls of residence and private landlords will also require a deposit.
+See our Accommodation pages for more information.

 Could you reduce your costs by walking or cycling?
-For details about cycling in the capital see the Transport for London (TfL) website: If you don't own a bike you can also rent 'Boris Bikes' from sites near to SOAS.
+For details about cycling in the capital see the Transport for London (TfL) website: If you don't own a bike you can also rent 'Boris Bikes' ('Sadiq' bikes?) from sites near to SOAS.
 Can you make use of weekly or monthly London travelcards and bus season tickets?
 Get them even cheaper if you have an 18+ Student Oyster Photocard from TfL, see the TfL website for details.
 If you travel outside London by train, a 16-25 Railcard is a must-have as you'll get 1/3 off fares.
 The cost of the card will pay for itself in just a few trips.
 Get money off the card itself with a 16-25 Railcard discount code from The Train Hacker.

 To get further savings on travel in London, bring both your 18+ Student Oyster Photocard and 16-25 Railcard to a staff member at any London Underground station ticket office.
 This will get you 34% off-peak pay as you go, and off-peak daily caps on the Tube, London Overground, DLR and most National Rail services in London.